Donald Trump Calls For ‘Retribution’ Against ‘SNL,’ But Saddam Hussein Also Once Attacked Political Comedians

 “Political satire comes under particular scrutiny in Russia.
 In the 16 years of Putin’s rule, many Russian comedy shows have suddenly been axed; others have been subject to restrictions,” wrote the Moscow Times in a 2016 report on the status of political satire in Russia.
 “Perhaps the first prominent victim of the new rules was the ‘Kukly’ puppet satire show, which featured an unflattering puppet of the president, and was pulled early in Putin’s reign.”

 In the United States, however, the First Amendment to the Constitution protects the freedom to criticize and even satirize public officials and political figures up to and including the president.
-Satire has been seen as especially worthy of protection by the Surpeme Court, according to the First Amendment Encyclopedia.
+Satire has been seen as especially worthy of protection by the Supreme Court, according to the First Amendment Encyclopedia.

 In the 1988 case Hustler Magazine v.
-Falwell, according to the Encyclopedia, the court then led by conservative Chief Justice William Rehnquist, ruled that the pornographic magazine Hustler was protected when it published a parody of the “Moral Majority” leader Jerry Falwell, in which Falwell was depicted as confessing that his first sexual experience was “a drunken incestuous encounter with his mother in an outhouse.”
+Falwell, according to the Encyclopedia, the court, then led by conservative Chief Justice William Rehnquist, ruled that the pornographic magazine Hustler was protected when it published a parody of the “Moral Majority” leader Jerry Falwell, in which Falwell was depicted as confessing that his first sexual experience was “a drunken incestuous encounter with his mother in an outhouse.”